tmknom/retag-ecr-action/README.md

 # Retag ECR for GitHub Actions

-This action retags an image in Amazon ECR.
+Retag an image in Amazon ECR.

 ## Description